Please note that the recommended version of Scilab is 2023.1.0. This page might be outdated.

 This field can be use to store a character string generally used to identify the control.
 It allows to give it a "name".
 Mainly used in conjontion with findobj().

-This field can be used to store the name of a Scilab function or a Scilab expression as a character string.
-This character string will be evaluated whenever the user resizes the figure and when the figure is created.
+This field can be use to store the name of a Scilab function as a character string.
+This Scilab function will be called whenever you resize the figure and when the figure is created.

-This field can be used to store the name of a Scilab function or a Scilab expression as a character string.
-This character string will be evaluated whenever the user tries to close the figure using the top-right cross.
+This field can be use to store the name of a Scilab function as a character string.
+This Scilab function will be called whenever the user tries to close the figure using the top-right cross.

 When this property is set, the "figure closed" event (-1000) will no more be trapped by the event handler function.